 - Other non-economic losses your family experienced

 There may be other recoverable damages in your case, as well.
-These can be very specific depending on the facts of the case, the expenses and losses your family experienced, and other details.
-If we work together, we will help you identify and document your damages and put a fair value on them.
+However, these can be very specific depending on the facts of the case, the expenses and losses your family experienced, and other details.
+But, if we work together, we will help you identify and document your damages and put a fair value on them.

-For a free legal consultation with a medical malpractices lawyer serving Myrtle Beach, call (800) 777-7777
+For a free legal consultation with a medical malpractice lawyer serving Myrtle Beach, call (800) 777-7777

 A Medical Malpractice Attorney Can Help You Navigate the Difficult Claims Process